-4.7.3.2Enhancing Transparency into Our Supply Chain
+4.7.3.2 Enhancing Transparency into and the Sustainability of Our Supply Chain

-In order to enhance transparency into our supply chain, we have introduced two key supplier engagement initiatives with respect to our supply chain:
+In order to enhance transparency into our supply chain and work towards a more sustainable supply chain, we have made several enhancements to our supply chain management program:

-- We participate in the CDP Supply Chain Program for Climate Change, engaging key suppliers to report on their energy usage and emissions a critical step in better understanding our Scope 3 emissions with a view to establishing Science-based Scope 3 emissions targets; and - We have recently engaged, for the first time on a global basis, key suppliers to respond to self-assessment questionnaires through NQC, a third party supply chain management organization who will be responsible for data collection and analysis via their SupplierAssurance platform.
-The self-assessment questionnaires (currently SAQ 4.0) which is a standard automotive industry sustainability questionnaire developed by global OEMs.
-The SAQ 4.0, which Magna completes for requesting OEM customers annually, requires information, including documentation, relating to several topics, including, among other things: sustainability management; working conditions and human rights; health and safety; business ethics; environmental compliance; supplier management; and responsible sourcing of raw materials.
+- We have implemented a third party supply chain risk monitoring and mapping tool, which monitors and provides real-time alerts affecting supply chains, including: operational issues, financial or legal issues, CSR incidents (i.e., environmental incidents, poor working conditions), industrial accidents, product incidents (i.e., recalls), cyber risks, natural disasters, governance risks (i.e., corporate wrongdoing), labour unrest, and political unrest; - We participate in the CDP Supply Chain Program for Climate Change, engaging key suppliers to report on their energy usage and emissions a critical step in better understanding our Scope 3 emissions with a view to establishing Science-based Scope 3 emissions targets; - We require our strategic suppliers (representing a majority of our direct material spend) to respond to self-assessment questionnaires through NQC, a third party supply chain management organization who will be responsible for data collection and analysis via their SupplierAssurance platform.
+The self-assessment questionnaires (currently SAQ 5.0) which is a standard automotive industry sustainability questionnaire developed by global OEMs.
+The SAQ which Magna completes for requesting OEM customers annually, requires information, including documentation, relating to several topics, including, among other things: sustainability management; working conditions and human rights; health and safety; business ethics; environmental compliance; supplier management; and responsible sourcing of raw materials, as well as questions specifically addressed to German Act (as defined below) compliance; - We are in the process of implementing a Supplier Roundtable, with the aim of annually engaging key suppliers on topics including energy reduction, carbon neutrality, supply chain resiliency, and human rights and working conditions; - Magna is a founding member of the Responsible Supply Chain Initiative (RSCI), an association of automotive OEMs, Tier 1 Suppliers and industry associations, which has established an assessment program for due diligence in the automotive supply chain relating to social compliance, occupational safety and environmental protection.
+The RSCI assessment program is based on the Responsible Business Association Validated Audit Program and customized to the requirements of the automotive industry; and - Through the RSCI, member companies such as Magna, have the opportunity to have employees trained as RSCI auditors.
+Magna is currently rolling out such training to ensure our own personnel are trained to support our supply chain due diligence needs.